Chevrolet small-block engine (first- and second-generation): LG4

 The LG4 produced 150-170 hp and 240-250 lbft.
-Introduced in 1978, the LG4 was essentially an LG3 with the addition of a 4-bbl carburetor and larger valves.
-The engine saw a series of gradual improvements, increasing reliability, mpg, and power output through its production run.
-In 1981 (1980 for California models) Chevrolet added GM's new "Computer Command Control" (CCC) engine management system to the LG4 engines (except Canadian models).
+Introduced in 1978, the LG4 was essentially an LG3 with the addition of a four-barrel carburetor and larger valves.
+The engine saw a series of gradual improvements, increasing reliability, fuel economy, and power output through its production run.
+In 1981 (1980 for California models), Chevrolet added GM's new "Computer Command Control" (CCC) engine management system to the LG4 engines (except Canadian models).
 The CCC system included the electronic Rochester 4-bbl E4ME Quadra-Jet, with computer-adjusted fuel metering on the primary venturis and a throttle position sensor allowing the CCC to calculate engine load.
 In the ignition system, CCC was fully responsible for the timing curve; mechanical and vacuum advances were eliminated from the distributor.
-The more precise spark timing provided by the CCC made possible a series of increases in compression ratio from a pre-CCC 8.4:1, to 8.6:1, to a knock-sensor-assisted 9.5:1, all while still only requiring 87 AKI regular unleaded fuel.
+The more precise spark timing provided by the CCC made possible a series of increases in compression ratio from a pre-CCC 8.4:1, to 8.6:1, to a knock-sensor–assisted 9.5:1, all while still only requiring 87 AKI regular unleaded fuel.

 In 1983, Chevrolet replaced the cast-iron intake with an aluminum version and used either 14014416 ("416") or 14022601 ("601") heads with 1.84 inch intake valves, 1.50 inch exhaust valves, 58 cc chambers, and 178 cc runners.
 For 1985, the 4-valve-relief, flat top pistons from the L69 were added to the LG4, which resulted in another increase in compression.
 Also added was a knock sensor to allow the "CCC" engine management system to compensate for the increase in compression and a more aggressive spark-timing map in the ECM.
 As a result, power increased for the 1985 models to 165 hp from the 150 hp rating in 1984.
 For 1986, Chevrolet changed over to a one-piece rear main seal engine block design to minimize leaks and warranty claims; however, some early 1986 blocks retained a two-piece rear main seal.